autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 ### 4. obtain data by a callback function

 A typical method usually used is also usable, by which a message is obtained in subscription callback function .
 If you don't use a callback group with `automatically_add_to_executor_with_node = false`, a registered callback function is called automatically by Executor when a topic message is received.
-One of advantages of this method is you don't need to take care whether a topic message is passed through inter-process or itra-process.
+One of advantages of this method is you don't need to take care whether a topic message is passed through inter-process or intra-process.
 Remind that in the enhanced method, `take()` can only be used in case of inter-process communication while `take_type_erased()` needs to be used in case of intra-process communication.

 ## Appendix